nutorbit/alpr-unconstrained/README.md

 $ cd darknet && make
 ```

+**Note**: In case that you are using MacOS to install darknet, make sure you switch gcc version that be able to compile darknet.
+Here is the example of how to install gcc for mac, [link](https://github.com/microsoft/LightGBM/issues/3#issuecomment-525119618).
+Also, edit this [this](./darknet/Makefile#22) gcc version.

 **The current version was tested in an Ubuntu 16.04 machine, with Keras 2.2.4, TensorFlow 1.5.0, OpenCV 2.4.9, NumPy 1.14 and Python 2.7.**

 ## Download Models